Motocross antics: Council frowns at daredevil's Park Island stream jumps

 The rider was filmed making daring leaps on his motorbike across various areas around Napier on Wednesday, before the videos were uploaded to the Counter Culture NZ Facebook page.

-The video has received almost 20,000 views in the 24 hours since it was posted.
+The video had received almost 20,000 views in the 24 hours after it was posted.

 When shown the video a Napier City Council spokeswoman said this type of behaviour "needs to be reported to police as soon as it is seen".